bertdv/bertdv.github.io/research/starters-guide.md

 ---
 layout: page
-title: "Starter's Guide for students at SPSbrats research team"
+title: "Starter's Guide for students at BIASlab research team"
 permalink: /research/starters-guide/
 ---

 This document is a starter's guide for students who do an internship or graduate level (M.Sc., Ph.D.) project with [me](http://bertdv.nl).
-For the duration of your project you will become part of our **SPSbrats** team of graduate students.
+For the duration of your project you will become part of our [**BIASlab** team of graduate students](http://biaslab.org).
 I discuss here our research mission, our way of working, the tools we use and provide some links to key scientific papers that relate to our research.
 This guide is always a work in progress and each project will have its own goals and dynamics.
 Still, generally speaking, I would appreciate if you have a look at the links and think about the issues that I raise here.
 Talk to me when you have questions or ideas to improve this document.

 ## Research